2010–11 Calgary Flames season: January–April

-Exactly 100 days after the Flames last held a playoff position, they climbed back into the top eight with a 7–0–1 run that culminated in a 3–1 victory over the Chicago Blackhawks.
+On February 7, 2011, Exactly 100 days after the Flames last held a playoff position, they climbed back into the top eight with a 7–0–1 run that culminated in a 3–1 victory over the defending Stanley Cup champion Chicago Blackhawks.
 Jokinen tied a franchise record for points in a period during a February 14 game against the Colorado Avalanche when he scored four points in the first period of a 9–1 win.
 The last Flame to accomplish the feat was Al MacInnis in 1991.
 The victory also marked Kiprusoff's 250th win as a member of the Flames.

 The Flames hosted the Montreal Canadiens at McMahon Stadium in February for the 2011 Heritage Classic.
 The game was played before 41,022 fans who braved a windchill as cold as −21 °C. Calgary won the game, 4–0, on the strength of Bourque's two goals, including the 100th of his career.
-Kiprusoff became the first goaltender in NHL history to record a shutout at an outdoor game, and his play remained strong following the Heritage Classic, as he shut the Blues out in back-to-back games on February 27 and March 1.
-He then became the first goaltender in 25 years to stop two penalty shots in one game to lead the Flames to a 4–3 win over the Blue Jackets on March 4 as the Flames moved into fifth place in the West.
-Two nights later, Iginla scored his 30th goal of the season on a penalty shot against Pekka Rinne of the Nashville Predators.
+Kiprusoff became the first goaltender in NHL history to record a shutout at an outdoor game, and his play remained strong following the Heritage Classic, as he shut the Blues out in back-to-back games on February 27 (a 1–0 shutout) and March 1 (a 6–0 shutout).
+After losing 6–4 to the Blackhawks that resulted in the Flames dropping from fifth to sixth and a 3–0 win by the Nashville Predators against the Vancouver Canucks followed by a 1–0 victory by the Los Angeles Kings over the Phoenix Coyotes on March 3, resulting in the Flames dropping from sixth down to eighth, Kiprusoff then became the first goaltender in 25 years to stop two penalty shots in one game to lead the Flames to a 4–3 win over the Blue Jackets on March 4 as the Flames moved from eighth back up to fifth place in the West.
+Two nights later, in a 3–2 win over the Nashville Predators, Iginla scored his 30th goal of the season on a penalty shot against Pekka Rinne.
 In doing so, he became the 10th player in NHL history to score at least 30 goals in ten consecutive seasons.